simonmichael/hledger/hledger/hledger_options.m4.md

              $103.00  assets:euros
 ```

+Note that in hledger, market prices are always declared explicitly with P directives;
+we do not infer them from [transaction prices](/manual.html#transaction-prices) as Ledger does.

 ### -X: Market value in specified commodity

 The `-X/--exchange` option is like `-V/--market` except it takes a
 commodity symbol argument, so that you can select a different target commodity.
-It is similar to the same option in Ledger, with the same caveat mentioned for `-V`/`--value` above.
+It is similar to the same option in Ledger, with the same caveat mentioned above.
-It is equivalent to `--value=now,COMM` or `--value=end,COMM`; for more details, read on.
+It is equivalent to `--value=now,COMM` or `--value=end,COMM`.

 ### --value